paulheading/paulh_next/markdown/remoteok.md

 I joined the Barbican as a Designer in 2013, and moved into digital design, creating trailers for the in-house cinemas and animating HTML5 adverts.

-My portfolio is made from a combination of Next_js and a few external APIs.
+My portfolio is made from a combination of NextJS and a few external APIs.
 I use Trello to organise my case studies and pull some playlists from Spotify.

-I'm currently building an events management app in Vue 3 for the Barbican and recently finished building https://sparkthecannon.com (also Next_js).
+I'm currently building an events management app in Vue 3 for the Barbican and recently finished building https://sparkthecannon.com (also NextJS).

 Please take a look at my resume page https://paulh.biz/resume for more examples.